Continuous Memory Representation for Anomaly Detection: Additional Experiments

 \subsection{Computational and Parameter Efficiency}

-We evaluated the model size and computational complexity of GRAD.
-As shown in~\cref{tab:eff}, GRAD requires reasonable storage and computation resources.
-However, for a fair comparison with UniAD, we downsized the convolutional networks by half the channels while maintaining the grid configurations, coined as GRAD-S. GRAD-S exhibits superior performance with reduced memory and computation requirements, demonstrating both effectiveness and efficiency.
-Furthermore, GRAD has another strong point: fast training time enabled by grids.
-The outstanding performance is achieved only with $1/10$ training duration compared to UniAD.
+We evaluated the model size and computational complexity of CRAD.
+As shown in~\cref{tab:eff}, CRAD requires reasonable storage and computation resources.
+However, for a fair comparison with UniAD, we downsized the convolutional networks while maintaining the grid configurations, coined as CRAD-S. CRAD-S exhibits superior performance with reduced memory and computation requirements, demonstrating both effectiveness and efficiency.
+Furthermore, CRAD has another strong point: fast training time enabled by grids.
+The outstanding performance is achieved only with $1/20$ training duration compared to UniAD.